Our Approach to Your Child’s Care

 The Division of Pediatric Hematology/Oncology is a member of the Children’s Oncology Group and of the Pediatric Blood and Marrow Transplant Consortium.

 We pride ourselves in our ability to provide exemplary care while maintaining a very caring, human touch that comes from taking the time to get to know each of our young patients and their specific needs.
-Due to the size and breadth of the Pediatric program at Mount Sinai Medical Center, we are able to offer our patients multidisciplinary care.
+Due to the size and breadth of the Pediatric program at Mount Sinai Health System, we are able to offer our patients multidisciplinary care.
 This means that the pediatric hematology/oncology team caring for your child will collaborate with other Mount Sinai physicians to develop treatment plans and strategies for ongoing care when necessary.
-In addition, patients that require most types of specialized tests or radiological studies (such as CT scans, MRIs or ultrasounds) can be seen here at the Mount Sinai Medical Center.
+In addition, patients that require most types of specialized tests or radiological studies (such as CT scans, MRIs or ultrasounds) can be seen here at the Mount Sinai Health System.
 We assist all patients in setting up these appointments and are in constant communication with our families.

 Your First Visit to the Pediatric Hematology/Oncology Practice